cse-sim/cse/doc/src/docs/input-data/izxfer.md

   AIRNETEXTFLOW,    Specified flow from exterior to zone (either direction).
 Behaves identically to AIRNETEXTFAN except no electricity is consumed and no fan heat is added to the air stream.
   AIRNETIZFLOW,     Specified flow between two zones (either direction).
 Behaves identically to AIRNETIZFAN except no electricity is consumed and no fan heat is added to the air stream.
   AIRNETHERV,       Heat or energy recovery ventilator.
 Supply and exhaust air are exchanged with the exterior with heat and/or moisture exchange between the air streams.
 Flow may or may not be balanced.
-  AIRNETDOAS,      Air supplied from and/or exhausted to a centralized DOAS fans.
+  AIRNETDOAS,      Air supplied from and/or exhausted to a centralized DOAS fans.")
-END
-%>
+}}

 Note that optional inputs izTEx, izWEx, and izWindSpeed can override the outside conditions assumed for ivNVTypes that are connected to ambient (AIRNETEXT, AIRNETEXTFAN, AIRNETEXTFLOW, and AIRNETHERV).